Cyphexl/placename-insights/docs/timeline.md

 1. Integration of all the cases defined in the elaboration step.
 2. Machine Learning.
    - a.
 Clustering.
+Candidate models: K-Means, DBScan, SpectralClustering.
    - b.
 Classification Model Training.
+Model: Recurrent Neural Network.
    - c.
 Regression Model Training.

    ---> Give more details on the Machine Learning model.
-You can choose 2-3 models for clustering, regressiona nd classification at the begining and then compare them.
+You can choose 2-3 models for clustering, regression and classification at the beginning and then compare them.

 3. Visualization of the dataset.
 4. Program the application and make the main tests.